Stuartlab-UCSC/hexmap-view/docs/query/placeNode.rst

 Response error
 --------------

-Response errors are returned as HTTP 400 with the text below.
-Message text may not be exact.
+Response errors are returned with some code other than HTTP 200 with the content containing a more specific message as a JSON string.

-* Error: malformed JSON
-* Error: map not found: pancan44
-* Error: layout of map "pancan12" not found: sRNA
-* Error: name has unprintable characters (not ASCII 32-126), unprintable chars replaced with ‘_’ in <name>
-* Error: parameter missing or malformed: <parameter>